Prioritizing Cybersecurity During Slowdown

 ⇨ Implement a rigorous patching strategy and stay up-to-date

-However, Cook emphasizes that despite budget reductions, there is still a desire to address cybersecurity risks, especially at the point of data.
+Cook emphasized that, despite budget reductions, there is still a desire to address cybersecurity risks, especially at the point of data.
 This corresponds to the SAPinsider’s research finding, which highlights that two of the top five areas of planned security investments are data related: data security tools, second on the list of planned investments, and data encryption, which is fifth on the list.
-Both enable organizations to protect data in their SAP systems, often cited as a significant challenge due to cybersecurity threats.

-Aman Dhillon, Managing Director at Layer Seven Security, concurs that buyers are still committed to addressing cybersecurity risks.
-However, cost is becoming a more important factor in their decisions.
+Dhillon sees that cost is becoming a more important factor in their decisions.
 Organizations are focusing more on licensing costs and the total cost of ownership (TCO) when evaluating cybersecurity solutions.
 TCO includes factors such as hardware requirements, installation effort, ease of maintenance, and services such as training and support.
 They are also investing more time to evaluate solutions and are increasingly performing proof-of-concepts before selecting a solution.
-Customers are also seeking ways to leverage the security capabilities of their Application Lifecycle Management (ALM) platforms such as SAP Solution Manager since usage rights are usually included in SAP licensing.